Last updated on September 29th, 2023.

-Firstly, you need to make the pie dough.
-Here you can find a full tutorial for the perfect pie crust.
+Firstly, make the pie dough; I have the full tutorial for the perfect all-butter pie crust and Cream Cheese Pie Crust.
 Whenever I bake an apple pie, I love pairing it with a cream cheese pie crust.
 However, you can use your favorite go-to pie crust

-Once you have the frangipane and apple slices ready, it is time to roll the dough and cut the circles.
+Once the frangipane and apple slices are ready, it is time to roll the dough and cut the circles.

-I highly recommend assembling the galettes on top of a baking pan as it might be a bit tricky to move the galettes post filling and shaping.
+I highly recommend assembling the galettes on top of a baking pan, as moving them post-filling and shaping might be tricky.

 Next, spread some Frangipane at the center, leaving about 1″ of bare dough from the edges.